elrondforwin/linux-warp-scripts/README.md

 ```
 warp-cli registration new
 ```
-Then use the script:
+Then use the script
 ```
 python warp-dpi-bypass.py
 ```
-To revert, simply run:
+If you want to revert, simply run
 ```
 python warp-dpi-unbypass.py
 ```